bramkok/pure/readme.md

 ### `PURE_GIT_PULL`

-Set `PURE_GIT_PULL=0` to prevent Pure from checking whether the current Git remote has been updated.
+Set `PURE_GIT_PULL=0` to prevent Purist from checking whether the current Git remote has been updated.

 ### `PURE_GIT_UNTRACKED_DIRTY`